Eschatologue/CM_wiki/docs/class/warlock/hexblade.md

 When you take the **:rsc-a: Attack**{ .rsc } action using your Pact Weapon, you can make it originate from your space or the *Spectral Weapon* space.
 You make this choice for each attack.
 When a creature that you can see within the reach of the *Spectral Weapon* moves away from it, you can use your **:rsc-r: Reaction**{ .rsc } to make an **:rsc-r: Opportunity Attack** against that creature as if you were in the *Spectral Weapon's* space.

-The *Spectral Weapon* lasts until it is destroyed, until you dismiss it (no action required), until you materialise another *Spectral Weapon*, or until you have the ^^Incapacitated^^ condition.
+The *Spectral Weapon* lasts until it is destroyed, until you dismiss it (no action required), until you materialise another *Spectral Weapon*, or until you have the **Incapacitated**{ .cond } condition.

 ### Level 10: Prodigy of Hexes